SinOfWrath/BookWorm/README.md

-**The app uses json for data to create cardView(RecyclerView) , it also provides search functionality through list of items **
+**The app uses json for inputdata to create cardView(RecyclerView) , it also provides search functionality through list of items(Cards) **

 below is the json used